-This document provides the instructions and template for proposal for the Rosen Scholarship.
+This document provides the instructions and template for a proposal for the Rosen Scholarship.
 Each section of the template provides important instructions as to how that section should be written.
-Do not deviate from the format, font, font size, or page limits provided in the template, take full advantage of the guidance provided in this template.
+Please do not deviate from the format, font, font size, or page limits provided in the template, and please take full advantage of the guidance provided in this template.